Keli’s second completed manuscript is a contemporary NA/Adult romance set in the Sonoma County Wine country.

 As the heavy door swings open, bright sunlight blinds me, a glaring contrast to the dim fluorescent light inside the hall.
 I shrug off the wrinkled flannel I’d worn in the chilly classroom and wrap it around my waist, pausing to enjoy the tingling sensation from the late May sun on my bare arms.
 Still squinting, I bend down to rummage in the front pocket for my sunglasses when my phone starts buzzing.
 AGAIN.

 Monstrously irritated now, I rip open the side pocket, ready to give my wrong-number-caller a piece of my mind.
 The vibrating has stopped by the time I wrestle the phone out of my bag.
 But the message on the screen stops me short.

 (4) Missed calls from Martin Sandcastle

-Walking over to a shaded bench along the path where I’m supposed to meet Carlee, I sit and press the screen to return the call.
+Walking over to a shaded bench along the path where I’m supposed to meet Carlee, I sit and press the screen.

 Martin answers on the first ring.

 “Taylor,” he says in a rush, his voice a mixture of anxiety and relief.

 “Hey Martin, I was surprised to see your calls.”
 Martin Sandcastle has been the winemaker at my family’s winery for more than ten years.
 Since the day my mother died in a car accident, two days after I turned twelve.
 My heart clenches in the familiar pain that a decade has not managed to soften.
 “What’s up—”

 Martin’s voice cuts me off.